Bixal/uswds-screener-prototyping-tool/README.md

 1. Go to the [_config.yml](_config.yml) in your repository.
 1. Update the `homepage-image` setting to "../img" and the new file name.
     - If you're using an image hosted somewhere else, replace everything in quotes with the full URL, for example, `https://mysite.com/my-image.jpg`.

+### Create new content

+1. On the `Code` tab of the repository homepage, press the `Add file` button.
+1. Upload a markdown file (.md) or create one in the browser.
+1. If you create one, name the file similar to the existing ones for that content type, and make sure it's in the same place by setting file path to match.

 ## Team